its-a-feature/Mythic/README.md

   - You can alternatively look at the in-server help (API -> C2 Documentation) to see the endpoints for encryption
   - This endpoint is registering a new callback
   - This request needs to have a JSON blob of: `{"user":"username","host":"hostname","pid":561,"ip":"192.168.12.52","uuid":"UUID_HERE"}`
+  - You get a UUID when you create an agent.
+If you are wanting to do this for testing or you want to create an agent outside of Apfell (but still have it connect in), you can do the following:
+    - Create your payload type in Apfell and check the box next to `Is this payload going to be created externally to Apfell?`
+    - Now go to `Create Components -> Create Base Payload`, plug in all the values you plan to use with your agent, and hit create
+    - A payload object will be created in the database for you and will appear on the Payload Management screen.
+The payload creation page will display your UUID, or you can always look it up later by clicking the `UUID` button next to your payload.
   - This will get back `{'status': 'success', "id": #, other information about the callback}`, but the status value and ID value are what's important here
 - GET: `http://apfell.server:apfell_port/api/v1.2/tasks/callback/#/nextTask`
   - The # will be replaced with the ID value from the POST above this